Head of HempMeds® Mexico and vocal advocate for medical cannabis spearheaded cannabis reform in Mexico.

 Along with cognitive and developmental impairment, patients with Lennox-Gastaut Syndrome suffer from hundreds of seizures a day.
 Grace visited many doctors and tried numerous drugs to control her epileptic seizures, but none managed to reduce their seizures.

 Desperate for a solution, doctors of the Infantile Hospital of Mexico performed a callosotomy, a surgery that cuts three quarters of the corpus callosum of the brain in order to control seizures.
 The family did not receive the results they expected.
 Grace did not improve; there was even an increase in the intensity of her seizures.
 Hoping for nothing more than to improve their daughter’s quality of life, the couple began looking for alternatives.

-They found that in the United States, Canada, Spain, Uruguay, and Brazil, many were adding a dietary supplement daily to their systems.
+They found that in the United States, Canada, Spain, Uruguay, and Brazil, many were adding a daily CBD product to their systems.
 Unfortunately, this path was cut off to them due to the laws in Mexico.
 In October of 2015, the family sued the Mexican government for the right to import the product for Grace, who was seven years old at the time.

 Founding Por Grace

 During their experience with Grace, her Lennox-Gastaut Syndrome diagnosis, and their fight against their national government, the family began the Por Grace organization as a Facebook page to document their daughter’s life, share information with families in similar situations, and provide hope to those suffering as they have.

 It wasn’t long before parents across Mexico and the world began contacting them in despair, and a network of families was created to “exchange experiences, information about therapies, donation of medicines, wheelchairs, and everything related to disability.”